JJD1990/Fredy-s_Football_Fun/README.md

 Areas to build on would be-
 Implementing Action Cable
+implement smtp and mailer actions so that the password reset and account confirmation emails actually send.
-Making the UI responsive more appealing to look at Gaining a much better understanding of Ruby on Rails in general Being confident with Ruby Version Managers (for this i used chruby)
+Making the UI responsive more appealing to look at Gaining a much better understanding of Ruby on Rails in general Being confident with Ruby Version Managers (for this I used chruby)